happyCoder235711/StayAwake2021/README.md

 CSS

 Note:
-All dependencies that are not hosted (downloaded) are stored in a single virutal environment folder.
+All dependencies that are not hosted (downloaded) are stored in a single virtual environment folder.
+The exception is the facial landmarks dataset which I cannot figure out how to upload to github because of the file size.
+I'll upload that as soon as I figure it out.